Designer-Studios/Security/index.md

 Well, here we will be showing you signs that you are being hacked.

 #1 Moving Cursor: If you're cursor is moving by itself then you are definitely being hacked, <strong>BUT WAIT!</strong> Before you
-assure that you are hacked due to this reason, chevk if you made your cursor or mouse move by itself accidentely.
+assure that you are hacked due to this reason, check if you made your cursor or mouse move by itself accidentely.
 Maybe you just have a sensitive mouse.